Marine Biology (MARB)

 This course will introduce students to the evolutionary history of life in the ocean.
 Students will also learn about modern evolutionary theory, processes of speciation and processes which create diversity and adaptive capacity within species.
 Finally, the course will touch on functional genetics and the use of modern molecular techniques to understand organismal evolution and function.

 An introduction to integrative biological study using genome-wide approaches and bioinformatics.
 The "-omics" technologies (Genomics, Proteomics, Metabolomics, etc.) will be surveyed for current and potential contributions to understanding biological function at molecular, cellular, organismal and ecosystem levels.
-Offered in Fall semester of odd-years only.
-Cross listed with BIOL 5340.
+Offered in Spring.
+Cross-listed with BIOL 5340.

 Oceans are increasingly recognized for their role in the health of the human population, both as a source of waterborne disease and a source of new bioactive (medicinal) agents.
-Indeed, healthy oceans are essential to the habitability of our planet – for humans and all other forms of life.
 Students will explore links between oceans, pollution, human well-being, ecosystem services, resource management, and the science and legislation governing the enforcement of water quality standards.
-This multidisciplinary subject will be addressed using a combination of lecture and discussion of primary literature.
-Offered in Fall semester of even-years only.
+Offered Fall and Spring.
+Cross-listed/stacked with BIOL 4343.

 This is a 3 credit course for graduate students that introduces the powerful open-source computing tools that are used in biological research for the creation, organization, manipulation, processing, analysis, and archiving of “big data”.
 This course is designed to prepare and enable students to use computational tools for bioinformatic applications in advanced courses and independent research projects.
 The primary topics covered are: data formats and repositories, command line Linux computing and scripting, regular expressions, super-computing, computer programming with PYTHON and R, data visualization with R, version control and dissemination of scripts and programs with GIT, typesetting with LATEX, and organizing data with SQL relational databases.
 While not a formal requirement, it is assumed that students have a firm command of basic algebra.
 Cross listed with BIOL 4360 and BIOL 5360